epam/TimebaseWS/guide/authentication/api-keys.md

         authorities: [TB_ALLOW_READ, TB_ALLOW_WRITE]
 ```

-Refer to [Configuration](#configuration) to learn more.
+> Refer to [Configuration](https://github.com/epam/TimebaseWS/blob/main/guide/configuration.md) to learn how to configure the application.

 ## Configuration

 ### Configuration of API Keys

+> Refer to [Configuration](https://github.com/epam/TimebaseWS/blob/main/guide/configuration.md) to learn how to configure the application.

 You can configure Basic and Session-based flows in TimeBase Web Admin `application.yaml`.

-To switch between Basic (default) and Session-based flows use flag:
+To switch between Basic (default) and Session-based flows use the flag:

 ```yaml
 security: